-SPEECH (formerly Mass Communications) ELA403 Credit: 0.5 (1 trimester) CONTENANY Grade Level: 11, 12 GATEWAY Prerequisites: English 9 Speech is a course designed to help students increase e their effectiveness in public speaking by learning techniques of verbal and nonverbal communication through classroom spec eches.
+Speech is a course designed to help students increase their effectiveness in public speaking by learning techniques of verbal and nonverbal communication through classroom speeches.
 Presentation techniques in informative, demonstrative, persuasive, and impromptu situations are stressed.
-Emphasis is on research, preparation, organization, delivery, and visual aids.The student will develop skills to communicate orally in clear, coherent language appropriate to purpose, occasion, and audience.
+Emphasis is on research, preparation, organization, delivery, and visual aids.
+The student will develop skills to communicate orally in clear, coherent language appropriate to purpose, occasion, and audience.
 This 3-credit transcripted course is geared towards students entering both a four-year college, two-year college, or trade.

-TECHNICAL AND CAREER WRITING ELA404 Credit: 0.5 (1 trimester) GATEWAY Grade Level: 11, 12 Prerequisites: English 10 or department consent Technical and Career Writing is geared toward stude nts who plan on entering a two-year tech school or the military.
-Thi is course focuses on practical writing skills for the 21st century with a work-place emphasis including cover letters, resume s, and technical writing.
+TECHNICAL AND CAREER WRITING

+Technical and Career Writing is geared toward students who plan on entering a two-year tech school or the military.
+This course focuses on practical writing skills for the 21st century with a work-place emphasis including cover letters, resumes, and technical writing.